About Us

 How long do the events last?

 The majority of events last one hour.
-Some special events and workshops are 90 minutes to 2 hours long, and family events are less than an hour.
-End times for each event will be detailed on their online event listing and in the program.
+Some feature events and workshops are of longer duration.
+End times for each event will be detailed on their online event listing and in the digital and print programme.

 Can I buy books at the Festival?

-Thanks to The Women's Bookshop, there are two pop-up Festival Bookshops at the Aotea Centre (on the lower, middle and upper levels) and at all other Festival venues.
+Thanks to The Women's Bookshop, there are three Festival Bookshops at the Aotea Centre (on the lower and middle levels plus a small pop-up on Level 5 during the Festival weekend).
 Audience members will be able to purchase books by authors appearing in the Festival at these bookstalls.

 Can I get my books signed at the Festival?